great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_polars_support_for_an_expectation.md

 If you decide to contribute your <TechnicalTag tag="expectation" text="Expectation" />, its entry in the [Expectations Gallery](https://greatexpectations.io/expectations/) will reflect the Execution Engines that it supports.

-We will add Polars support for the Custom Expectations implemented in our guide on [how to create Custom Column Aggregate Expectations](../creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md).
+We will add Polars support for the Custom Expectation implemented in our guide on [how to create Custom Column Aggregate Expectations](../creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md).

 ## Steps